Reviews You Can Rely On

 Beats Powerbeats Pro 21.02.02.0

 On the other end of the spectrum, the Sony WF-1000XM5 earbuds struggled significantly, with voices dropping out or distorting, particularly higher-pitched ones, making them a poor choice for calls in noisy settings.
-While some models like the Jabra Elite 10 perform well in quiet rooms, their call quality drops sharply when background noise interrupts, highlighting how crucial it is to test them in real-world conditions.
+While some models perform well in quiet rooms, their call quality drops sharply when background noise interrupts, highlighting how crucial it is to test them in real-world conditions.
 While some earbuds can handle calls in a pinch, the Powerbeats Pro 2 performed so poorly that anyone on the other end of the call is likely to be frustrated.
 We don't recommend them for making calls.

 Conclusion